lever/postings-api/README.md

 us](mailto:support@lever.co) or file an issue and we'll prioritize the feature(s) you need.

-Note that all job postings in the `published` state are publically viewable.
+Note that all job postings in the `published` state are publicly viewable.
 These jobs may be scraped by third parties.
 All other jobs are completely hidden from the jobs API.

 ## Examples
 [](#examples)
-These examples use the jQuery.ajax function to get lists of jobs.
+These examples use the jQuery.ajax function to get lists of jobs and all use the global instance base url (i.e. `https://api.lever.co/v0/postings/`)

 [Simple list with two column layout](http://codepen.io/andreasmb/pen/uogcI)